tauri-apps/tauri-docs/docs/en/api/cli.md

     --help, -h     Displays this message
 ```

-This command will open the webview in development mode.
+This command will open the WebView in development mode.
 It makes use of the `build.devPath` property from your `src-tauri/tauri.conf.json` file.

 If you have entered a command to the `build.beforeDevCommand` property, this one will be executed before the `dev` command.